Staff would rather communicate with their immediate supervisor than any other level of management.

 Staff may start to distrust the ‘corporate mouthpieces’ such as the intranet, and turn to their managers for interpretation.

-In many organizations, improving executive communication is still a work in progress.
+In many organizations, improving leadership communication is still a work in progress.

 This makes line managers' roles as communicators even more important.